Tears of Themis: Characters

 A senior attorney at Themis Legal Office.
 He graduated from Stellis University with a Doctorate in Law at the age of 25.
-Over the course of his career, Artem is the youngest senior attorney and a legend among the industry, as well as being the MC's partner and mentor in the Law Firm.
+Over the course of his career, Artem is the youngest senior attorney and a legend among the industry, as well as being the MC's senior partner and mentor in the Law Firm.
 With his expansive general knowledge, he has a winning track record currently at 99%.
-Artem's colour is red and his code name in the secret investigation team is Libra.
+Artem's code name in the secret investigation team is Libra.